jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/NeuroEvolution/neuroevolution.rst

 **Sources**
-Sure, I can put the sources in that format for you.
-Here is the result:

 [1] `NEAT - Wikipedia <https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies>`_
 [2] `Evolving Neural Networks through Augmenting Topologies <http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf>`_ [3] `NeuroEvolution of Augmenting Topologies (NEAT) in Python <https://www.geeksforgeeks.org/neuroevolution-of-augmenting-topologies-neat-in-python/>`_